benbuc/Linda/README.md

 # LINDA

 ## Installation Instructions
-1. Unpack Linda
-2. Execute Linda.py as often as you want.
+1. Execute Linda.py as often as you want.
 	- e.g.: using a cronjob every minute
+	- Linda generates logging output.
+Be sure to reroute it to something useful or to a null device
-3. Setup the Services using LindaSetup.py
+2. Setup the Services using LindaSetup.py
 	- Linda will guide you through the process.